vEnhance/web.evanchen.cc/input/faq-rules.md

 ### {{ faq("CR-9", "When are ties on USA(J)MO broken?") }}

-As of 2016, ties are generally only broken for USAMO winners, since exactly 12 winners are invited to the state dinner.
+Between 2016 and 2019, ties are generally only broken for USAMO winners, since exactly 12 winners are invited to the state dinner.
-This did not occur in 2020 or 2021 (due to COVID) and I don't know if it will continue.
+This did not occur in 2020 or 2021 (due to COVID).
+Starting in 2022, the USAMO switched to a different medal system.

 ### {{ faq("CR-10", "How does coordination at IMO work?") }}